NicoJuicy/LearnML/tips/ml_tools.md

 ### openpilot

-openpilot repo is an open-source driver assistance system.
-It performs the functions of Adaptive Cruise Control (ACC), Automated Lane Centering (ALC), Forward Collision Warning (FCW) and Lane Departure Warning (LDW) for a growing variety of supported car makes, models and model years.
-However, you need to buy their product and install it on your car.
-It is not completely DIY but reduces the efforts.
+The openpilot repo is an open-source driver assistance system that performs the functions of Adaptive Cruise Control (ACC), Automated Lane Centering (ALC), Forward Collision Warning (FCW) and Lane Departure Warning (LDW) for a growing variety of supported car makes, models, and model years.

+However, you will need to buy their product and install it on your car and it is not completely DIY but reduces the effort.